-The ABS indicator flashes briefly on the instrument panel when you first start Model S. If this indicator lights up at any other time, an ABS fault has occurred and the ABS is not operating.
-Contact Tesla.
+The ABS indicator flashes briefly on the touchscreen when you first start Model 3.
+If this indicator lights up at any other time, an ABS fault has occurred and the ABS is not operating, Contact Tesla.
 The braking system remains fully operational and is not affected by an ABS failure.
 However, braking distances may increase.

-If the instrument panel displays this indicator at any time other than displaying briefly when you first start Model S, a brake system fault is detected or the brake fluid level is low.
+If the touchscreen displays this indicator at any time other than displaying briefly when you first start Model 3. a brake system fault is detected or the brake fluid level is low.
 Contact Tesla immediately.